 Oxford Study Abroad Prepared International Commerce Student for Global Business Aspirations

 "I really appreciated meeting people who started their own businesses from the ground up because I want to start my agency someday.
-I was taking it all in and connecting with all of them" - Condone Grinam, Master's in International Commerce and Policy student.
+I was taking it all in and connecting with all of them" - Rondene Grinam, Master's in International Commerce and Policy student.

 A Vietnam Visit: Schar School Students Visit Historic Sites While Learning About Southeast Asia’s Economic Future

 While other students spent the middle of January combating the worst of winter weather and dealing with post-holiday blahs, a cadre of 12 Schar School students basked in the dry sunshine of Vietnam for eight days and learned about the country’s fate in a rapidly changing Southeast Asia.

 A Spring Break Study Abroad Trip to Mexico Opens Eyes, Changes Minds

 “Spring Break in Mexico” conjures images of sun-drenched beaches and bustling nightlife, but for a cadre of Schar School of Policy and Government at George Mason University graduate and undergraduate students, their week-long adventure in and around Mexico City had a decidedly different purpose—one with lasting results.

 A Ground-Breaking Virtual Study Abroad Program Examines People-Led Development in Africa